 Running at night or before the morning is dangerous in some areas.
 If your schedule demands you to run at odd hours, the gym or your home treadmill is a better alternative.

 Recovering From Injury

 Treadmills are significantly gentler on your knees and ankles than running outside.
 If you’re suffering from stress fractures, a runner’s knee, or other more serious injuries, the treadmill is a safe choice to get back into form and running.

 These are the benefits of the treadmill.
-Even whether you’re at home or the gym, you should practice proper running form.
+Even when you’re at home or the gym, you should practice proper running form.
 It protects you from injuries and helps you get the most out of your running.
-Even though it is gentler on your body and protect you from pain but the treadmill has been known also to cause injuries due to beginning mistakes.
+Even though it is gentler on your body and protects you from pain but the treadmill has been known also to cause injuries due to beginning mistakes.